LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 **PROC PRINTTO <options>; **: Defines destinations, other than ODS destinations, for SAS procedure output and for the SAS log.

+# Update Spet 15, 2021

+I have stopped taking notes for a while, but this doesn't mean I didn't learn anything new in the past few days.
+On the contrary, I think I may have learned more and become more practiced with SAS clinical programming jobs.
+But after thinking twice, I still decide to make some changes because I realized I am not in favour of my current job and the environment.
+If possible, I would take some time to record what happened in the last few months.

 # Reference

 Here is a list of articles that I found useful.